 In UiPath Process Mining, apps can be deployed to give end users access to them.

-First developers must create a release of their app.
+As a developer, you must first create a release of the app.
 This release can then be deployed on the same server, or it can be distributed to be deployed to other servers.
 A release package consists of a specific version of an app.
 Typically, there is no data in this release package yet.

 To deploy the release, it must be activated in UiPath Process Mining.